xiongnemo/nedis/README.md

 # nedis
-nemo's redis-like toy, aims to be wire compatible with redis.
+nemo's redict-like toy, aims to be wire compatible with redict.

 ## Python Version
 `python~=3.12`